jenkinsci/gerrit-code-review-plugin/CONTRIBUTING.md

 - `mvn findbugs:check` to analyze project using [Findbugs](http://findbugs.sourceforge.net/)
 - `mvn findbugs:gui` to check Findbugs report using GUI

-Code formatting in the git plugin varies between files.
-Try to maintain reasonable consistency with the existing files where feasible.
-Please don't perform wholesale reformatting of a file without discussing with the current maintainers.
+## Formatting

+Code formatting in this plugin follows the Google Java Format guidelines.
+Please install the [google-java-format](https://github.com/google/google-java-format) tool and make sure that your changes keep the overall code formatting style.